appcypher/raccoon/README.md

 <h1 align="center">Raccoon</h1>

-`raccoon` is a statically-typed language that borrows syntax from Python and adopts some ideologies of Rust resulting in a language that is both easy to learn and powerful to use.
+`raccoon` is a statically-typed language that borrows syntax from Python and adopts some Rust philosophies resulting in a language that is both easy to learn and powerful to use.

 `raccoon` encourages the rapid prototyping spirit of Python with little to no compromise on the performance and safety that Rust provides.